STEM Activities for HomeschoolersMarch 30, 2023

 - Build your own ecosystem

-- Investigate science crates that teach students about electronics — also know as STEM kits
+- Investigate science crates that teach students about electronics — also known as STEM kits

 The possibilities are nearly endless, especially with the internet as a resource for finding different science activities for students of all ages and learning proficiencies.